hai-vr/hvr-ik/README.md

 #### Priming the solver

-IK solvers for non-triangles are not great at converging to a solution if the initial position is made of colinear points.
+IK solvers for more than 4 points are not great at converging to a solution if the initial state of the solver has positions that are colinear to the target effector.

 We need to prime the initial position of the solver with an estimation of how the spine will be shaped like, before we give it to the solver.